 - Something that is fun and relaxing.

-What other rituals would you suggest single parents consider?
+What other rituals would you suggest single parents consider to relive holiday stress?

 “Originally posted by Linda Ranson Jacobs on the Kids & Divorce blog at, http://blog.dc4k.org Copyright © 2013, DivorceCare for Kids.
 Used by permission.”